nemonik/hands-on-DevOps/readme.md

 **On Windows**

-Now if, if you are on Windows you cam perform the following to set the same  environmental variable adjusting for your environment:
+If you are on Windows perform the following to set environmental variable adjusting for your environment:

 1. In the Windows taskbar, enter `edit the system environment variables` into `Search Windows` and select the icon with the corresponding name.
 3. The `Systems Property` window will likely open in the background, so you will likely need to go find it and bring it forward.